trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 `COMMAND_WRAPPER_VERBOSITY`
 :   Contains one of:

-    * `silent` -- Don't print any messages.
+    * `silent` -- Don't print any messages, not even error messages.
     * `normal` -- Print only important messages.
-    * `verbose` -- Print anything that comes in to mind.
+    * `verbose` -- Print anything that comes into mind.
     * `annoying` -- Print debugging/tracing information.

     Subcommand must respect these values if it's producing any output that is not part of user interaction.
+Note that error messages should be supressed in `silent` mode, and only *EXIT STATUS* should be an indication of error.

+    Value of *VERBOSITY* should not affect output that is part interactive session with the user.

 `COMMAND_WRAPPER_COLOUR`
 :   Contains one of: